 Hypocrisy gone viral?
 Officials set bad COVID-19 examples

-Few countries seem immune to the perception that politicians and officials are bending the safety rules that their own governments wrote during the pandemic
+Few countries seem immune to the perception that leaders are bending the rules of their governments during the coronavirus pandemic

-PARIS -- “Do as I say, but not as I do” was the message many British saw in the behavior of Prime Minister Boris Johnson's key aide, who traveled hundreds of miles with coronavirus symptoms during the country's lockdown.

-While Dominic Cummings has faced calls for his firing but support from his boss over his journey from London to the northern city of Durham in March, few countries seem immune to the perception that politicians and top officials are bending the rules that their own governments wrote during the pandemic.
+PARIS -- Few countries seem immune to the perception leaders are bending the rules of their own governments during the coronavirus pandemic.

-From U.S. President Donald Trump to Israeli Prime Minister Benjamin Netanyahu, global decision-makers have frequently set bad examples, whether it's refusing to wear masks or breaking confinement rules aimed at protecting their citizens from COVID-19.
+From U.S. President Donald Trump to Israeli Prime Minister Benjamin Netanyahu, global decision-makers have frequently set bad examples, whether it’s refusing to wear masks or breaking lockdowns aimed at protecting their people from COVID-19.

-Some are punished when they’re caught, others publicly repent, while a few just shrug off the violations during a pandemic that has claimed more than 350,000 lives worldwide.
+Some are punished when they’re caught, others repent, while a few shrug off the violations.

 Here are some notable examples:

-In April, New Zealand’s health minister was stripped of some of his responsibilities after defying the country’s strict lockdown measures.
-David Clark drove 19 kilometers (12 miles) to the beach to take a walk with his family as the government was asking people to make historic sacrifices by staying at home.
+In April, New Zealand Health Minister David Clark defied strict lockdown measures by driving about 19 kilometers (12 miles) to the beach to take a walk with his family while the government was asking people to make historic sacrifices.

 MEXICO’S LEADER SHAKES HANDS

-Mexican President Andrés Manuel López Obrador said it pained him not to embrace supporters during tours because of health risks, but he made a remarkable exception in March, shaking hands with the elderly mother of imprisoned drug kingpin Joaquin “El Chapo” Guzmán.
-Asked about shaking her hand when the government was urging citizens to practice social distancing, López Obrador said it would have been disrespectful not to.
+Mexican President Andrés Manuel López Obrador said it pained him not to embrace supporters, but he made a remarkable exception on a weekend trip in March, shaking hands with the elderly mother of imprisoned drug kingpin Joaquin “El Chapo” Guzmán.
+Asked about shaking her hand when the government was urging social distancing, López Obrador said it would have been disrespectful not to.

 “It’s very difficult humanly,” he said.
 “I’m not a robot.”